-Changes - The Association will notify the Board in writing of any changes in the list provided for in Paragraph (above and/or the amount of the representation fees, and such changes will be reelected in any deductions made more than ten (10) days after the Board received card notice.
+Changes - The Association will notify the Board in writing of any changes in the list provided for in Paragraph above and/or the amount of the representation fees, and such changes will be reelected in any deductions made more than ten (10) days after the Board received change notice.

 New Employees - On of about the last day of each month, beginning with the month this Agreement becomes effective, the Board will submit to the Association a list of all employees who began their employment in a bargaining unit position during the preceding thirty (30) day period.
-The list will include names, job titles and dates at employment for all such employees
+The list will include names, job titles and dates of employment for all such employees.

-The Association agrees to indemnify and hold the Board harmless against any and all claims, demands suits and other forms of liability which may arise he reason of any action taken by the Board in complying with the provisions of this Article, provided than the Board give the Association timely notice in writing, of any claim demand, suit or other form of liability in regard to which it will seek to implement this paragraph.
+The Association agrees to indemnify and hold the Board harmless against any and all claims, demands, suits and other forms of liability which may arise as a result of any action taken by the Board in complying with the provisions of this Article, provided that the Board give the Association timely notice in writing, of any claim demand, suit or other form of liability in regard to which it will seek to implement this paragraph.